ramiwaked1/MarsColony/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### Functional requirements:

+* Implement GET and POST HTTP requests using Axios to:
+* Save a new Colonist’s information
+* Save a new Alien encounter
+* Fetch a list of recent Alien encounters
+* Create a new Encounter Report

+### General requirements:

+Your project must:

+* Create aesthetically-relevant styles to build out a “Mars” theme for the app (have fun with this!)
+* Demonstrate effective organization of the project’s root directory
+* Have a Git repository initialized in its root directory with an appropriately customized .gitignore file
+* Be pushed to GitHub (with all of your commits synced to it)
+* Contain a README.md file describing the project (e.g. technologies used, personal learnings, etc.)

+### React requirements:

+Your project must:
+- Implement React Router
+- Contain routes for all the views
+- Implement appropriate user feedback when a component is loading
+- Utilize stateful/stateless components

+### CSS requirements:

+Your project must:

+* Make appropriate use of classes and IDs as selectors
+* Use a CSS reset
+* Implement a mobile-first responsive layout using Flexbox
+* Incorporate styles elements (including SCSS variables and mixins) into a theme.scss file

 ## Table of Contents